Leveraging Representations from Intermediate Encoder-blocks for Synthetic Image Detection: Introduction

 The scientific community has recently put a lot of effort on the development of automatic solutions to counter this problem \cite{mirsky2021creation,tolosana2020deepfakes}.
 More precisely, the discrimination of GAN-generated from real images using deep learning models has gained a lot of interest, although it has been found that such approaches struggle to generalize to other types of generative models \cite{cozzolino2018forensictransfer}.
 Synthetic Image Detection (SID) is typically performed based either on image-level \cite{wang2020cnn,chai2020makes} or frequency-level features \cite{frank2020leveraging,qian2020thinking,jeong2022bihpf}.
 Also, there are methods \cite{corvi2023intriguing,corvi2023detection} that analyse the traces left by generative models to provide useful insights on how to address the SID task.

 Recently, the utilization of features extracted by foundation models, such as CLIP \cite{radford2021learning}, has been found to yield surprisingly high performance in the SID task, with minimal training requirements \cite{ojha2023towards}.
-However, this level of performance is associated with features extracted from the last model layer, which are known to capture high-level semantics.
+However, these features are extracted from the last model layer, known to capture high-level semantics.
 Instead, low-level image features deriving from intermediate layers, which are known to be highly relevant for synthetic image detection \cite{bayar2018constrained,corvi2023detection}, have not been explored to date, despite their potential to further boost performance.

 To address the SID task more effectively, we propose the RINE model by leveraging \underline{R}epresentations from \underline{In}termediate \underline{E}ncoder-blocks of CLIP.
 Specifically, we collect the image representations provided by intermediate Transformer blocks that carry low-level visual information and project them with learnable linear mappings to a forgery-aware vector space.
 Additionally, a Trainable Importance Estimator (TIE) module is used to incorporate the impact of each intermediate Transformer block in the final prediction.
-We train our models only on images generated by ProGAN (our experiments consider 1, 2, and 4 object classes for training) and evaluate it on 20 test datasets including images generated from GAN, Diffusion as well as other (deepfake, low-level vision, perceptual loss, DALL-E) generative models, surpassing by an average +10.6\% the state-of-the-art performance.
-Figure~\ref{fig:tsne} provides a comparison between the feature space of RINE and that of state-of-the-art methods, for GAN, Diffussion and real images, showcasing the discriminating ability of the proposed representation.
+We train our models only on images generated by ProGAN (our experiments consider 1, 2, and 4 object classes for training) and evaluate it on 20 test datasets including images generated from GAN, Diffusion as well as other (deepfake, low-level vision, perceptual loss, DALL-E) generative models, surpassing by an average +10.6\% the state-of-the-art performance. \Cref{fig:tsne} provides a comparison between the feature space of RINE and that of state-of-the-art methods, for GAN, Diffussion and real images, showcasing the discriminating ability of the proposed representation.
 Also, it is noteworthy that (i) we reach this level of performance with only 6.3M learnable parameters, (ii) trained only for 1 epoch, which requires $\sim$8 minutes, and (iii) we surpass the state-of-the-art by +9.4\%, when training only on a single ProGAN object class, while the second-to-best model uses 20.